Messi tops Di Stefano as Barca, Atleti go clear

 The Spain playmaker's backheel put Fabregas through and he squared for Pedro to tap into an empty net as a dominant Barca turned the screw on their hapless visitors.

-Messi scored his second with a precise shot from the edge of the area in the 68th and Neymar crowned a near-perfect night for the home side when he came off the bench and netted a fierce long-range drive in the 89th minute.
+Messi scored his second with a precise shot from the edge of the area in the 68th and Neymar crowned a near-perfect night for Barca when he came off the bench and netted a fierce long-range drive in the 89th minute.

-The Brazil forward has been out injured for a month and his reappearance suggested he could play a role at Manchester City on Tuesday.
+The Brazil forward has been out injured for a month and his reappearance suggested he could play a role in Tuesday's Champions League last 16, first leg match at Manchester City.

-"When the team is having fun we play better and today a lot of people had fun," Martino said.
-"If I had to choose I would prefer to go into the match against City playing like this."

 PERFECT START

-Diego Simeone's side needed a convincing performance to lift morale before Wednesday's game at the San Siro and Garcia gave them the perfect start.
+Diego Simeone's side needed a convincing performance to lift morale before Wednesday's Champions League game at AC Milan and Garcia gave them the perfect start.

 He picked up Gabi's clever free kick in the third minute and netted with a first-time strike from the edge of the area.